• Home

 Instructions

-• In a slow cooker add frozen potatoes, cream of chicken soup, chicken brown, and ranch packet.
+• In a slow cooker add frozen potatoes, cream of chicken soup, chicken stock, and ranch packet.

 • Optional- Remove lid and mash potatoes for a creamy texture.